 Destructor

-The destructor is a special method in a class, which is called at shutdown of an object, in order to do any last minute cleaning.
+The destructor is a magic method in a class, which is called at shutdown of an object, in order to do any last minute cleaning.
+It is called __destruct.

-Destructors are usually called after the end of the script, and will not have access to any display.
-As such, calls to echo are ineffective.
+Destructors are usually called after the end of the script, and has no access to any display, including stdout.
+As such, calls to echo are ineffective, and it is recommended to store the needed logs in another system.

 <?php